About This Journal

 Focus and Scope

 The journal focuses on textual realities, but contributions related to art, music, film and media studies addressing the text are also invited.
 Submissions in English should relate to the key issues delineated in calls for articles which will be placed on the website in advance.
-The journal also features reviews of recently published books, and interviews with writers and scholars eminent in the areas addressed in Text Matters.
+The journal also features reviews of recently published books, and interviews with writers and scholars whose work has been recognized in the areas addressed in TM.
 Responses to the articles are more than welcome so as to make the journal a forum of lively academic debate.
-Though Text Matters derives its identity from a particular region, central Poland in its geographic position between western and eastern Europe, its intercontinental advisory board of associate editors and internationally renowned scholars makes it possible to connect diverse interpretative perspectives stemming from culturally specific locations.
+TM is based in a university in central Poland, but its intercontinental advisory board of internationally renowned scholars makes it possible to connect diverse central perspectives.
 The style sheet and other useful information can be found on our website.

-Text Matters: A Journal of Literature, Theory and Culture is prepared by academics from the Institute of English Studies with considerable assistance from the Institute of Polish Studies and German Philology at the University of Lodz.
-The journal is printed by Lodz University Press with financial support from the Head of the Institute of English Studies.
+Text Matters: A Journal of Literature, Theory and Culture is prepared by academics from the Institute of English Studies at the University of Lodz.
+The journal is printed by Lodz University Press with financial support from the literary departments of the Institute of English Studies.
+Its digital version is the version of record.
 Contributions to Text Matters are peer-reviewed (double-blind review).

 By the decision of the Polish Ministry of Science and Higher Education, Text Matters is included in the list of ranked scientific journals and is currently awarded 70 points.
-It is published once a year (in the fall).
+It is published once a year (in November)..

 Text Matters publishes articles in the following disciplines: literary studies, cultural and religious studies, art studies.